promahbubul/stationary-shop-assignment-2/README.md

 # Stationary Shop API Documentation .-.

 This is an stationary shop api documentation.
+Using this api you can preform `CRUD` operation of stationary whop.
 After reading this documentation you easily use this api in you frontend application.

+## Features

+- Create a stationary product
+- Delete a stationary product
+- Update a stationary product
+- Get a stationary product
+- Get All product of Stationary
+- Order create any product
+- Get Order Total revenue

 ## Technology Used: